schmidtocean/data-at-sea/docs/contributing.md

 ## Report an Issue

 Help us improve Data At Sea by reporting bugs, requesting features, or suggesting improvements.

-## Quick Issue Links

 Choose the type of issue you want to report:

-## Choose Issue Type
+---

 ### 🐛 Bug Report
 Found something that's not working?
 Report a bug with a tool or the website.